 Emax based all-ceramic prostheses are rapidly gaining widespread popularity in cosmetic dentistry due to their excellent esthetics, durability, and strength.

 The Emax system is mainly indicated for fabrication of crowns and veneers in the anterior region.
-However, short-span bridges in the anterior region can also be prepared from the Emax system.

 Who can Benefit from the Emax System?